Episode 330

 as I'm describing this homicide?
 It didn't affect me because it wasn't true.
 I mean, I knew what he was telling me wasn't true.

-That's what I'm saying.
-How did that you you said you went and threw up
+you said you went and threw up.

-you said you had to cover your eyes
+You said you had to cover your eyes

-and your ears so you wouldn't hear her scream and you wouldn't see it
+and your ears so you wouldn't hear her scream and you wouldn't see it.

 But you had no emotion in the end of the day.
 Not a single tear, not even a sad face.

-Because you sat in jail for 48 hours now because you realize that you guys aren't going to get away with this?
+Because you realize that you guys aren't going to get away with this?
 Because you realize you've been charged and you're going to go to prison.
 Is that why?

 No, it's because he told me that